billysbilling/ember-animated-outlet/README.md

 Is your favorite effect missing?
 Fork the repo, send a pull request, and make other folks happy, too :-)

+## Tested in

+- OSX
+- - Chrome 26
+- - Safari 6.0.2
+- - Firefox 19

+If you experience issues in any browser, please [file an issue](https://github.com/billysbilling/ember-animated-outlet/issues).

 ## Things to be aware of

 - All child views of an `App.AnimatedOutletView` need to be explicitly defined, since the animations only work with non-virtual views.